Frequently Asked Questions

 No, the sites will be assigned by the clinical coordinator (college) and the healthcare facility (clinical site).
 The student will have clinical observation experience at five or more healthcare facilities within the Greater Seattle Metropolitan Area (within 160 mile radius).
 The clinical observation experience will begin in mid October.

 - How are students selected?
 Exactly what is meant by competitive process?

 In order to select applicants for programs with limited clinical slots, a competitive admissions procedure, NOT a waiting list, will be used which uses a point system.
 This procedure will be used when there are more applicants who have successfully completed the minimum program requirements and have submitted their applications than we have available clinical spaces.

 - When will I know if I have been selected into the program?

-The selection committee will make selections approximately six weeks after the deadline.
+The selection committee will make selections approximately three to four weeks after the deadline.
 Applicants will be emailed immediately after the committee has made its selections.
 It is against our policy to release results of the committee over the phone.
 Applicants must await the letter to learn their acceptance status.
-Applicants should be aware that if they are placed on an alternate list or "standby" status, then they might be called later in the summer or early Fall to replace applicants who decline acceptance for any reason.
+Applicants should be aware that if they are placed on an alternate list or "standby" status, then they might be called later in the spring or early summer to replace applicants who decline acceptance for any reason.

 - Can I apply to the surgical technology program even if I haven't completed all the requirements?